okeeffed/developer-notes/manual/Go/Go-Dev-Guide.md

 }
 ```

-We can also assemble multiple interfaces together to create another interface:
+We can also assemble multiple interfaces together to create another interface where all requirements need to be satisfied:

 ```go
 type reader interface {}